afnanaltowairqi/French-Onion-Soup/README.md

-# French-Onion-Soup-CSS(Position)
+# French-Onion-Soup-HW

 ### Description
-The objective is to design a webpage using only CSS Position properties to match the provided design image.
+The objective is to design a webpage using only **CSS Position** properties to match the provided design image.

 ### Tools:
 - HTML